ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ## Objectives
 {: #vm-to-containers-and-kubernetes-objectives}

-- Understand how to identify micro-services in a VM based app and learn how to map components between VMs and Kubernetes.
+- Understand how to identify microservices in a VM based app and learn how to map components between VMs and Kubernetes.
 - Learn how to containerize a VM based app.
 - Learn how to deploy the container to a Kubernetes cluster in {{site.data.keyword.containershort_notm}}.
 - Put everything learned to practice, run the **JPetStore** app in your cluster.